SuxPorT/100-days-code-python-bootcamp/intermediate/day-30/README.md

-# Day 30 - Intermediate - Errors, Exceptions and JSON Data: Improving the Password
+# Day 30

+## Errors, Exceptions and JSON Data: Improving the Password